Last Updated on July 6, 2023

 You can choose raw foods, which include organic vegetables, fruits, organ meats, fish, pork, turkey, and eggs.
-This diet is packed with nutrition and none of the preservatives, additives, and fillers that are found in traditional dog kibble.
+This diet is packed with essential nutrients and none of the preservatives, additives, and fillers that are found in traditional dog kibble.

 Maintaining a raw food diet can be time-consuming and expensive for some.
-Instead, opt for the premium, high standard dog food for your American Bully.
+Instead, opt for premium, high-standard dog food for your pet.
 Make sure it is packed with protein and substantial carbs (not corn).

 He’s an exercise addict

 The American Bully is an energetic fellow that craves playtime.
-You’ll need to exercise her for at least an hour every day, or else she’ll get revenge by being destructive around the house.
+You’ll need to exercise him for at least an hour every day, or else he’ll get revenge by being destructive around the house.

 Here are some ideas to keep your American Bully moving and never bored.

-Walking: This is always a good option!
-Take your dog on a long, brisk walk at the park or even hiking trails out in nature.
+- Walking: This is always a good option!
+Take your dog on a long, brisk walk at the park or even on hiking trails out in nature.

 - Swimming: This is especially great if you live in a hot area.
 Swimming is excellent for dogs and is light on their joints.
-Throw a ball into the pool and watch your American Bully make a splash.
+Throw a ball into the pool and watch him make a splash.

 - Agility training: Not only does this challenge your dog physically, but mentally as well.
-With an agility training course, you get to sharpen obedience.
+With an agility training course, you get to sharpen their obedience.

-Bike riding: Start practicing by peddling slowly while your dog trots alongside your bike.
+- Bike riding: Start practicing by peddling slowly while your Bully trots alongside your bike.
 Soon enough you two will be tearing up the roads.

-Toys and puzzles: Invest in heavy-duty chew toys to give your American Bully something to bite on a rainy day other than your shoes.
+- Toys and puzzles: Invest in heavy-duty chew toys to give your dog something to bite on a rainy day other than your shoes.
 Dog puzzles stimulate the brain, which is something this breed enjoys.